tenebra-dev/tenebra-dev/README.md

 # Welcome
 👋 Hi, I’m Gui or Guilherme aka NemesisTh1 if you prefer (I know it's weird to pronunce for non-brazilian people, yeah im from Brazil), im trying to treat this file as what i think it should be, a remote repository to write my story as a developer and use the insights for checking important events and improvements for my own development and for those interested in my work.

+:man_student: Im currently studying Software Engineering at the [Federal University of Mato Grosso do Sul](https://www.ufms.br/) in Brazil.

 ## Languages and Technologies:

 Beginner Level
 (Note: I should say that this is probably where i find myself in Development.
-Understanding about 10% of each one of these items.
-I should say that understanding 10% already helped me a lot get a better understanding about the market that im getting in, the processes, procedures, things are starting to seem easier to grasp, i see more patterns now, i feel a little more excited cuz im starting to feel more like a enginner using tools where are better needed, instead of being the language worshipper that i used to think that we should all become at some point of our careers, maybe for not understanding the purposes of a programming language back then.)
+Understanding about 10-20% of each one of these items.
+I should say that understanding 10-20% already helped me a lot get a better understanding about the market that im getting in, the processes, procedures, things are starting to seem easier to grasp, i see more patterns now, i feel a little more excited cuz im starting to feel more like a enginner using tools where are better needed, instead of being the language worshipper that i used to think that we should all become at some point of our careers, maybe for not understanding the purposes of a programming language back then.)

 -  HTML
 -  CSS